 Express Entry is Canada’s most popular immigration pathway for skilled workers.
 Qualified candidates can become Canadian permanent residents in as little as 6 months.
 Permanent residency grants individuals the right to live and work anywhere in the country.

 FSW is a competitive program.
-The Express Entry system ranks eligible candidates against one another using the points based Comprehensive Ranking System (CRS score).
+The Express Entry system ranks eligible candidates against one another using the points-based Comprehensive Ranking System (CRS score).
 Candidates receive points for their age, education, language ability, work experience, and other factors.
-Only candidates with the highest scores will receive an invitation to submit an official applications for Canadian permanent residency.
+Only candidates with the highest scores will receive an invitation to submit an official application for Canadian permanent residency.

-If you are a young skilled worker with a high level of education and strong English or French language proficiency, FSW could be a great option for you to move to Vancouver.
+If you are a young skilled worker with a high level of education and strong English or French language proficiency, FSW could be a great option for you to move to Vancouver, and the Canadian government makes it easier for workers in these fields to immigrate.

 For those who aren’t quite competitive enough under Express Entry, studying in Canada can be a great step towards improving your chances for Vancouver immigration.
 Completing a post-secondary program in British Columbia not only results in more points for Express Entry, but it also could make you eligible for the British Columbia Provincial Nominee Program (BC PNP).